 Before exporting, ensure your project is ready:

-- Save Your Project: Before exporting, ensure that your project is saved.
-Click on File > Save to save any recent changes.
+- Save Your Project: Click File > Save to save any recent changes.

 - Check Your Levels: Make sure your track levels are balanced, and there are no peaking signals.